-The only animals that come close to Canadian geese are feral dogs, i.e., only in terms of their residency and nuisance value.
-You will find them occupying corners of all vacant pieces of lands and parks, in the water or under trees trying to take shelter from sweltering heat, prowling about for carrion and throw-away crumbs of bread, travelling in packs, and even uttering alarm barks at strangers.
+The only animals that came close to Canadian geese were feral dogs, i.e., only in terms of their residency and nuisance value.
+We found them occupying corners of all vacant pieces of lands and parks, in the water or under trees trying to take shelter from sweltering heat, prowling about for carrion and throw-away crumbs of bread, travelling in packs, and even uttering alarm barks at strangers.

-The only thing cute about feral dogs is a litter of puppies for they reach out to you just like pet dogs and you almost always fall in love with them.
+The only thing cute about feral dogs was a litter of puppies that K2 and I saw.
+They reach out to us just like pet dogs and we almost always fell in love with them.

 I heard K2's growl that woke me up.
 I had slept for nearly two hours and K2 had gotten restless on his inability to keep on hiking.
 It had been a long dream and my head was heavy.
 However, gathering my stuff and putting it back in my backpack and loading K2's gear back in his doggy backpack, we started again.